CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 <img width="960" alt="SD Desktop 6" src="https://user-images.githubusercontent.com/83574067/121877371-3445e280-cd13-11eb-870d-99767242d402.png">

-## Step 5: Data export from SD Desktop
+## Step 6: Data export from SD Desktop

-SD Desktop is not connected to the internet for security reasons.
+FOr security reseanse, Desktop is isolated from the internet and it is not possible to export data from the virtual computing environment.

-To export processed sensitive data or non-sensitive data (results) data from your Desktop you need to:

-* make a request writing to ***servicedesk@csc.fi*** and use **SD Desktop (Export Request)** in the object field

-Note! **Only the project manager or group leader** can make the request

-* Add the CSC project number and bucket or container ID in SD Connect in which the data need will be exported by CSC Cloud administrators

-* The request will be **processed by CSC cloud administrators** and it may require **up to 10 days to be processed**.

-!!! note
-    **Only the project manager or group leader** can apply for an export request.

-!!! note
-     Always **encrypted sensitive data which need to be exported out of SD Desktop.** If the encryption with Crypt4GH is successful, the file name will end with .c4gh
+For more information write to servicedesk@csc.fi (email subject SD Desktop)